Degree Level:

 Student teaching young children

 • Know your stuff: Whether you want to teach at an elementary school or a specific subject at the middle or high school level, you have to know both how to teach and the subjects you’ll be teaching.
-At the Mount, you’ll pair your Education certification with a major in BiologyChemistryEnglishGeneral Science (Childhood only), Hispanic Studies (Childhood only), HistoryInformation Technology (Childhood only), Mathematics, or Social Sciences (Childhood only).
-By the end of your college experience, you could graduate with two certifications and a major in a content area, ready to confidently lead your own classroom!
+By the end of your college experience, you'll be ready to confidently lead your own classroom!

 • Teachers teaching teachers: Who’s the best person to learn teaching from?
 A teacher, of course!
 Our professors have taught the very subject and level you want to teach, so who better to learn from than someone who’s been there (and who is also super nice, supportive, and encouraging as well)?

-• Real world resources: There are so many resources right here on campus to practice your skills outside the classroom - an on-campus K-8 school, Mount-led literacy programs at local community centers, an active Education honor society, and a dedicated curriculum library on campus.
+• Real world resources: There are so many resources right here on campus to practice your skills outside the classroom - an on-campus pre-K to eighth grade school, Mount-led literacy programs at local community centers, an active Education honor society, and a dedicated curriculum library on campus.

 • Start teaching right away: Don’t start teaching three years from now; start now!
 Our Education students start fieldwork (opportunities to practice teaching in real classrooms) in their freshman year.
 Find out right away if this is the path for you!